 The biggest downside to the digital downloads is the price.
 But you have to remember what the download offers – you are paying a little more upfront to receive many uses from that photo.

-If you buy a low resolution download, they aren’t ideal for printing photographs.
-The largest you can print is a 5×7 photo (with the low-resolution downloads we offer).
+If you get a low Social Media download, they aren’t ideal for printing photographs.
+The largest you can print is a 5×7 photo (with the Social Media downloads we offer).